baransu/amble-engine/README.md

 gulp build-code
 ```

-Building editor to standalone version:
+Building editor to standalone version (standalone version only available for Linux and Windows):
 ```bash
 gulp build-standalone
 ```